Niqtan/Blockmos/README.md

 - Email: niqban123@gmail.com

-Thank you for checking out Cypher!
+Thank you for checking out BlockMos!